tamal-edu/AI_Agents/Agnos/1-BasicAgents/README.md

 ## Contact

-For questions or feedback, please contact [Your Name] at [Your Email].
+For questions or feedback, please contact the owner of this repo or create a issue.